 Key projects supported by the fund, the “Pamela and Donald Paterson Conservation Trust”, include vast amounts of conservation education undertaken in schools by Squawk Squad over the past year.
 Funds from the conservation trust have supported 4,400 tamariki to learn about Aotearoa’s most endangered species, and over the past 12 months these children undertook 10,000 positive environmental actions as a result.

-You can watch the video thanking Mr Paterson and showcasing the programme here.
+Here is the video thanking Mr Paterson and showcasing the programme:

 Income from the charitable trust has also funded:

 the Endangered Species Foundation’s submission to the Department of Conservation’s Threatened Species Strategy